hamishcunningham/pi-tronics/simbamon/README.txt

   the move to the next series of snapshots
 - to do a snapshot PPA release, "make snapshot" and "make snapshot-upload"

+Note: if you hit the 10th snapshot the ordering doesn't work any more -- as a workaround, increment the minor version number and start over at snapshot 0.

 Versions which are uploaded to the PPAs should be checked in (from the "package" directory).